gjtorikian/biscotto/README.md

-Tomdocodo is a [CoffeeScript](http://coffeescript.org/) API documentation generator.
+Biscotto is a [CoffeeScript](http://coffeescript.org/) API documentation generator.
 The underlying technology is based entirely on [codo](https://github.com/netzpirat/codo).
 However, this uses [TomDoc](http://tomdoc.org/) notation instead.

 Its generated documentation is focused on CoffeeScript class syntax for classical inheritance.